 As far as car rental concerns, you might want to read this Guide to car rental & driving in Crete.
 I’ve written a post with all the information and practical tips you need when visiting Crete, car rental is obviously included.

 How to reach the city of Rethymnon

 If you’ve arrived at the airports of Heraklion or Chania, you can get to Rethymnon with the public bus KTEL.
 Schedules are both online and at the stations.
 Here you can find additional information about traveling around the island with KTEL.

 - Chania – Rethymnon: 60 minutes (6,70€).

 Arriving or departing by sea: The port of Rethymnon

-The Port of Rethymno is near to the Old Venetian Harbor and a few steps away from the city center.
-Just a few ferries operate from this port of Rethymno and they mostly do so during the summer season.
+The modern Port of Rethymno is near to the Old Venetian Harbor and steps away from the city center.
+Just a few ferries operate from this port and they mostly do so during summer.

 Ports with a connection to the port of Rethymno: Piraeus (Athens), Rafina (Athens), Andros, Ios, Tinos, Milos, Mykonos, Santorini, Naxos, Paros, Heraklion (Crete)